epinio/docs/docs/reference/configuration/configurations.md

 ### Viewing environment variables by origin

 Environment variables from bound configurations are also exposed as application environment variables.
 To see user-set variables separately from service-provided ones (from bound configurations), use [epinio app show](../cli/app/epinio_app_show.md) with `-o json` and read `configuration.environment_grouped`, or use the API's environment endpoint with `?grouped=true`.

+The [configurations how-to](../../how-to/developer/concepts/configurations/configurations.mdx) contains information on how to work with configurations via the UI or CLI.